BdR76/NppPluginLexerExample/README.md

 The lexer example is slightly different compared to a Lexer for a programming or scripting files.
 But the code project can technically be used to create any lexer in C#.

 For data files, the highlighting rules can be the same for all data files, like segment names in Edifact which can be set as keywords in [Settings > Style configurator](/config/EdifactLexer.xml).
-For other data files like character separated data, the separator character can be differ per file and the user has to somehow set it at run-time.
+For other data files like character separated values, the separator character can be different per file and the user has to somehow set it at run-time.

 Goal
 ----